-The following documents are meant to give readers an understanding of the public feedback received and what changed from the first draft of Comprehensive Plan 2040 to the second.
+The following documents are meant to give readers an understanding of the public feedback received and what changed from the second draft of Comprehensive Plan 2040 to the Planning Board review draft.

 Thousands of Denverites have let us know what's important as Denver evolves over the next 20 years.
 Together, we want: